rksm/clj-org-analyzer/README.md

 # org-analyzer

-org-analyzer creates an interactive visualization of org-mode time-tracking data.
-Org allows to add start/end timestamps to org items (via `org-clock-in`).
+org-analyzer creates an interactive visualization of org-mode time-tracking data. org-mode allows to add start/end timestamps to org-mode items (via `org-clock-in`).
 This makes it possible to create workflows that capture the times spend working on particular things.
-Unfortunately the reporting features built into org are rather limited.
-This tool remedies that fact by providing a visual and interactive presentation of time capture data.
+Unfortunately the reporting features built into org-mode are rather limited.
+This tool remedies that fact by providing a visual and interactive presentation of time-tracking data.

 ![](doc/2019-08-10_org-analyzer.png)